Savio-pk/pdsnd_github/README.md

 This repository contains projects did for Udacity Programming For Data Science Using Python Nanodegree.

 ### Description
 This project focuses on Git Commands Documentation of previous project bikeshare data from three major U.S. cities - Chicago, Washington, and New York City.
+In this project, Python is used to explore data related to bike share systems for three major cities.
+The source code takes in raw input from the user to create an interactive experience.
+According to the input the code will import the data and will provide information by computing descriptive statistics.

 ### Files used
-chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity. new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity. washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
+BikeShareData.py

 ### Credits
 Sole author for this program, Udacity's Data Analyst Nanodegree program, their instructors & other Reference docs

+### Softwares needed
+Python 3, NumPy, and Pandas installed using Anaconda
+A text editor, like VS Code or Atom.
+A terminal application (Terminal on Mac and Linux or Cygwin on Windows).